BenMorganIO/physics/README.md

 _Corequisite: One of MATH 200, [MATH 217], MATH 226, MATH 253, MATH 263._

+### MATH 217 - Multivariable and Vector Calculus

+> Partial differentiation, extreme values, multiple integration, vector fields, line and surface integrals, the divergence theorem, Green's and Stokes' theorems.
+Intended for students in Honours Physics and Engineering Physics.

+_Prerequisite: A score of 68% or higher in one of PHYS 101, [PHYS 107], PHYS 117, PHYS 153, PHYS 157, SCIE 001 and a score of 68% or higher in one of PHYS 102, [PHYS 108], PHYS 118, PHYS 153, PHYS 158, SCIE 001 and a score of 68% or higher in one of MATH 101, MATH 103, MATH 105, [MATH 121], SCIE 001._

+_Corequisite: One of MATH 152, MATH 221, [MATH 223]._

+### MATH 220 - Mathematical Proof

+> Sets and functions; induction; cardinality; properties of the real numbers; sequences, series, and limits.
+Logic, structure, style, and clarity of proofs emphasized throughout.

+_Prerequisite: Either (a) a score of 64% or higher in one of MATH 101, MATH 103, MATH 105, SCIE 001 or (b) one of [MATH 121], MATH 200, MATH 217, MATH 226, MATH 253, MATH 263._

 ### MATH 223 - Linear Algebra

 > Matrices, eigenvectors, diagonalization, orthogonality, linear systems, applications.